KleoPetroff/kleopetroff.github.io/README.md

 * * *

-In the next few days I will write a detailed post about the whole journey from the hard start of the project, to the pleasant finish, so stay tuned!

-Meanwhile, you can check the website here - [kleopetrov.me](http://kleopetrov.me)
+You can check the website here - [kleopetrov.me](http://kleopetrov.me)